pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     before and after a command.)

-.. py:function:: XPLMUnregisterCommandHandler(commandRef, callback, before, refCon):
+.. py:function:: XPLMUnregisterCommandHandler(commandRef, callback, before, refCon) -> None:

     XPLMUnregisterCommandHandler removes a command callback registered with XPLMRegisterCommandHandler.
 Parameters much match those used with :py:func:`XPLMRegisterCommandHandler`